 - One of the inbox channels has threading set as Disabled.

 Mention a teammate, then add them to CC

 If you mention a teammate into an email conversation, and then add them as a To or CC recipient, your teammate will not receive a second copy of the email.
 Instead, both you and your teammate can continue to work off the one conversation without having to manage separate copies.

 Share a draft, then add teammate to CC

 If you share a draft with your teammate and then add them as a To or CC recipient, your teammate will not receive a second copy of the email when you send the draft.
 Instead, both you and your teammate can continue to work off the one conversation without having to manage separate copies.

 Merge duplicates with one click

 Front will intelligently determine when you have duplicates of the same email ask if you want to merge them into one copy by displaying a banner.
 This banner will appear when:

 - Other teammates mention you on their private copies of an email that was also sent to your private inbox.

-- An email is sent to your private inbox and a shared inbox, where the team inbox has been set to keep copies separate.
+- An email is sent to your private inbox and a shared inbox, where the shared inbox has been set to keep copies separate.